AyanRuzdan/cse-material/Questions/Misc/Sum of Max and Min.md

 Time Complexity: $O(nlogn)$
 Space Complexity: $O(1)$
 ### Traversal of Array
-As sorting takes $nlogn$ time complexity, we can simply traverse the array in $O(n)$ to find the minimum and maximum element, and then give the final result.
+As sorting takes $nlogn$ time complexity, better approach will be to traverse the array in $O(n)$ to find the minimum and maximum element, and then give the final result.

 ### Code
 ```cpp